Treats chronic gout.

 If you notice these less serious side effects, talk with your doctor:

-- Bruise or purplish patches in the skin.
+- Bruises or purplish patches in the skin